 Blue Flag has been in operation since 1987 and, according to the World Tourism Organisation, it is the most well-known eco-label of its kind.
 More than 40 countries across the globe are participating in the programme with almost 4,300 Blue Flag beaches, boats and marinas around the world.
-South Africa was the first country outside Europe to be granted Blue Flag accreditation for its beaches and the programme is locally managed by WESSA in partnership with participating coastal municipalities.
+South Africa was the first country outside Europe to be granted Blue Flag accreditation for its beaches and the programme has been locally managed by WESSA since 2001 in partnership with participating coastal municipalities.
 The strict criteria of the programme are set by the international coordinators of the Blue Flag campaign in Europe, FEE (the Foundation for Environmental Education).

 The Blue Flag programme offers many benefits: improved tourism facilities, enhanced management of coastal ecosystems, increased awareness of the coast and capacity building of coastal municipalities.